Vaskivskyi/ha-asusrouter/README.md

 *(enabled by default)*
   - name: `openvpn_client_x`
-  - description: Switch entity allows turning on / off available OpenVPN client.
-Please, note, that both `connected` and `connecting` status will correspond to the switch being in the `On` state
   - attributes:
     - `error_code`
     - `status` - status of the connection (`disconnected`, `connecting`, `connected`)